 A proposal simply to cut back, lop or trim some branches is too vague because it does not indicate the extent of the works.
 Annotated photographs can be used to help to identify individual branches that you would like to remove.

 For more information on tree pruning, please refer to our Guide to Proper Pruning (opens in a new window) (PDF) [592kb].
 This outlines the type of description we will need you to include on the application form.

 If you are concerned that the tree is shading your property please let us know which rooms are affected.
 If it is your garden that is affected, please let us know whether it is your front or rear garden and how far the tree overhangs.
 If you don’t include this on your form, we will not be able to validate the application.

-In some cases the work will be paid for by Basingstoke and Deane Borough Council.
+In some cases the work will be paid for by the council.
 For example, this may include situations where the tree is found to be dangerous, blocking a footpath or if it is causing damage to adjacent structures.
 We will also pay for the work if the tree is causing significant shade to your property, following an objective assessment of the level of shade.

 In all other situations, you will be required to pay.
 If your application is successful we will provide you with a quotation before you decide whether or not to proceed.
 The quotation will include all costs including an administrative fee of £55, the cost of the tree surgery, road closures where necessary and £190 towards the cost of planting a replacement tree whenever a tree is removed.
 VAT will also be chargeable on the total amount.

 The council will organise the work using our own contractors.
 If your application is successful it does not give you the right to cut down or prune the tree yourself.